 Doctors are informing us that anxiety contributes to, everything from tooth decay to cardiovascular disorders.
 Worry drains us and can kill us physically and spiritually.
 Yet, we go on worrying over every little thing.
 Some worry so much that they have developed an "anxiety complex."
 Notwithstanding, Jesus taught, "Take therefore no thought (do not worry) for the morrow ..."
 (Matthew 6:34).
 Paul exhorted, "In nothing be anxious: but in everything by prayer and supplication with thanksgiving let your requests be made known unto God" (Philippians 4:6, ASV).

-Concerned reader, we must watch and be aware of our thinking and mental status because, "For as he thinketh in his heart, so is he," (Proverbs 23:7).
+Concerned readers, we must watch and be aware of our thinking and mental status because, "For as he thinketh in his heart, so is he," (Proverbs 23:7).
 Many fail to become Christians and some who are Christians are fruitless and unproductive because of the destructive complexes herein set forth.